albn-itu/uni-notes/semester-5/BDTF/notes/Plan.md

   - 18/11: Page 1-14 and page 104-105 and page 234-235 and quickly 101-230 and quickly 231-312
   - Sum: 1-14, 34-40, 45, 48-99, 104-105, 234-235, 313-323.
 Quick: 101-230, 231-312
   - Sum:
+- Value Proposition Design
+  - Pensum: Page 128-131
+  - Pensum: Knowledge of Chaper 1-2
+- Predators and Prey: A New Ecology of Competition
+  - Pensum: Page 1-4

 ## Plan
 - [ ] 16/1